Using Free MapRun App

 - Once you’ve finished, the app will upload your route, so you can compare your results with everyone else.

 - Download and install the MapRunF App from Google Play or the Apple App Store

 - Enter the small amount of personal information required to identify yourself in the results.

 - You should also check that your phone is correctly set up for maprun.
 Click here for guidance on phone settings for the maprun app.

 - Start the app, Tap Select Event.
-You’ll need to scroll down to the UK folder, and then into Wales.
+You’ll need to scroll down to the UK folder, and then into Wales and then South Wales

-- Select Radyr AGM Event.
+- Select the Event.
 Wait for the course and map files to download.

 - You won’t be able to see the map or course until you are given a PIN number just before the start of the event.

 NOTE – Informal MapRun events are not covered by British Orienteering 3rd party liability insurance .